NotJamesB/NotJamesB.github.io/docs/_posts/2023-06-20-welcome-to-jekyll.markdown

 - Created a new larvel project with plans to make a new API App

 # **6/21 Development Update**

 - Keywords go in config folder
   - My task is to create an api that calls the DIR api that will return active codes for that market.
 And then call the keyword with semrush for the US/region.
 - Development today was slower because of work obligations
   i plan to dig deeper into it tomorrow!

+# **6/22 Development Update**

+- Looked into SEMrush and their api documentation
+  - A pro/business plan is needed to access their api, so i will just manuall add the weight of the search results for now
+- Added the "keyword array" to my config file
+- Constructed a controller to grab the keyword with the weight of the keyword based on how often it's searched (With manual weight placeholders for now)
+- Initial commit to new repository